 If an employee is on a Dutch payroll, wage tax will be withheld from its salary.
 The amount withheld and paid by the employer is applied as a prepayment of income taxes for the employee.
 Within an employment relationship, all benefits in kind are, in principle, considered taxable income.
 Such benefits include accommodation allowances, private use of the company car, employee stock options, home-leave allowances, and pre- and post-assignment bonuses.
 Employer-paid reimbursement of relocation costs relating to the acceptance of new employment is not taxable.
 The same applies for employer contributions towards approved pension schemes, as the future pension terms will be taxed.

-Income and benefits from equity based remuneration is generally taxable at the moment the benefit vests (shares) or becomes tradable (stock options, see next).
+Income and benefits from equity-based remuneration is generally taxable at the moment the benefit vests (shares) or becomes tradable (stock options).
 In case shares are not tradable after the exercise of a stock option, the taxable moment will be deferred as a main rule until the shares become tradable.
 An employee can elect (in writing) to keep exercise as the taxable moment.
 So, in principle the taxable moment will be the moment that the share options become tradable.

 The rules regarding ‘excessive’ remuneration, brings ‘lucrative investments’ (carried interest arrangements) under taxation in box 1.
 The income from a lucrative investment, both income and capital gains, will in principle be considered ‘income arising from other activities’ and, as such, be taxable in box 1.
-Under certain circumstances the income may be structured to be taxed in box 2 (lower tax rate of 24.5 up to 67,000 euro and 33 per cent above that amount) or box 3 (36 per cent over the (deemed) return on your savings and investments.)
+Under certain circumstances the income may be structured to be taxed in box 2 (lower tax rate of 24.5 per cent up to 67,804 euro and 31 per cent above that amount) or box 3 (36 per cent over the (deemed) return on your savings and investments.)

 Mortgage interest payments in relation to the financing, renovation, or maintenance of the primary residence may be deducted from box 1 income.
 To determine the net amount of the deduction, deemed income of, generally, 0.35 per cent of the value of the property is taken into account.
-An increased rate of 2.35 per cent applies when the value exceeds 1,200,000 euro .
-This increased rate applies to the portion exceeding 1,200,000 euro.
+An increased rate of 2.35 per cent applies when the value exceeds 1,330,000 euro.
+This increased rate applies to the portion exceeding 1,330,000 euro.
 The interest paid on mortgage loans concluded on or after 1 January 2013 can only be deducted if the full mortgage loan is paid off on a periodical basis within 30 years.
-Starting from 1 January 2014, the maximum effective tax rate against which the mortgage interest is deducted is lowered.
-In the year 2023 the mortgage interest paid can be deducted against a (maximum) tax rate of 36.93 per cent.
+In the year 2025 the mortgage interest paid can be deducted against a (maximum) tax rate of 37.48 per cent.

 Levy rebates